 The Perforce service (p4s.exe) and the Perforce server (p4d.exe) executables are copies of each other; they are identical apart from their filenames.
 When run, the executables use the first three characters of the name with which they were invoked (either p4s or p4d) to determine their behavior.
 (For example, invoking copies of p4d.exe named p4smyservice.exe or p4dmyserver.exe invoke a service and a server, respectively.)

-By default, the Perforce installer configures Perforce as a Windows service.
-For a more detailed discussion of the distinction between services and servers, see "Windows services vs. Windows servers" on page 185.
+By default, the Perforce installer configures Perforce as a Windows service..